AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 - [Communication Protocols](#communication-protocols)
 - [ESP32 Bridge](#ESP32-Bridge)

+---

+> **Note:**
+> This repository is *not* a step-by-step tutorial or beginner's guide.
+It assumes you already have a solid background in robotics, embedded systems, ROS 2, hardware integration, and all the tools and platforms listed below.
+If you're looking for detailed instructions or a hand-holding walkthrough, this may not be the best starting point.

+---

 ## Quick Overview

 This repo hopefully walks you through the code I wrote for my graduation project—how it works, what its issues and limitations are, and how you can get it running on your own hardware.